MessyaCarment05/LibraryManagementSystemCLI/README.md

 - **Book Returning**
   - Return borrowed books and check the loan status.
 - **View Borrowed Books**
-  - View a list of all books currently borrowed by the member, along with their due dates.
+  - View a list of all books currently borrowed by the member.